amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 Deployment

-- Now, the dash app is ready to use and should aid prospective home-renters in London to find a safe area if they are concerned about crime levels.
+- The dash app is ready to use and should aid prospective home-renters in London to find a safe area if they are concerned about crime levels.

 ### 3. Visualisation 1: The Map